Eastern Front (World War I): Formation of the Red Army

-After the disintegration of the Russian imperial army and navy in 1917, the Council of People's Commissars headed by Leon Trotsky set about creating a new army.
+Although the majority of the Russian army was still at the front lines in late 1917, the Council of People's Commissars headed by Leon Trotsky set about creating a new army controlled by the Bolsheviks.
 By a decree on 28 January 1918, the council created the Workers' and Peoples' Red Army; it began recruitment on a voluntary basis, but on 22 April, the Soviet government made serving in the army compulsory for anyone who did not employ hired labor.
 Several officers who had served in the Russian Imperial Army defected to the Red Army in support of the Bolshevik cause.
 Many of them were of an aristocratic background but became disillusioned with imperialism and monarchism, although the Red Army still mostly consisted of ordinary workers and peasants.

+Aftermath

+In historiography, the front is usually described as a Central Powers’ victory and a Russian defeat.
+Despite the Russian defeat of the Eastern Front, the failure of the German spring offensive is directly related to the fact that the Germans kept all their cavalry in the east.

 Treaty of Brest-Litovsk (March 1918)

 With the German Army just 85 mi from the Russian capital Petrograd (St. Petersburg) on 3 March 1918, the Treaty of Brest-Litovsk was signed and the Eastern Front ceased to be a war zone.
+In the treaty, Soviet Russia ceded 34% of the former empire's population, 54% of its industrial land, 89% of its coalfields, and 26% of its railroads.
+The total losses in land amounted to 1 million square kilometers.
+Lenin bitterly called the settlement "that abyss of defeat, dismemberment, enslavement and humiliation."
 While the treaty was practically obsolete before the end of the year, it did provide some relief to the Bolsheviks, who were embroiled in a civil war, and affirmed the independence of Ukraine.
 However, Estonia and Latvia were intended to become a United Baltic Duchy to be ruled by German princes and German nobility as fiefdoms under the German Kaiser.
 A rump Polish state was also foreseen on the formerly Russian territories.
 Finland's sovereignty had already been declared in December 1917, and accepted by most nations, including France and Russia, but not by the United Kingdom and the United States.
-In October it also turned into a German puppet state.